msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 3/README.md

 A	column named total_sales that shows the sum of the sales for each product with sales in the Order_Items table
 A column named highest_sales that uses the FIRST_VALUE function to show the name of the product with the highest sales within each category
 A column named lowest_sales that uses the LAST_VALUE function to show the name of the product with the lowest sales within each category.

-Lab Report Deliverables

-In the lab report, you must include the following contents:
-•	Create one screen shot for each of the steps 1 – 25 (2 pts each).
-•	Your screen shots must include the complete SQL command syntax and the result grid (the results shown in the grid can be incomplete)

-Name the completed lab report as “LastNameFirstInitialLab3Report” (e.g., MaiBLab3Report.docx).
-Submit the Lab report file (Word or PDF format) via the Canvas Lab 3 submission link before the due time.